You may be thinking, there’s another video of Alex showing off at the other side of the world and what has that got to do with his wheelchair!

 The Series 5 is designed as we say, to be forgotten about, to let you focus on the journey, the destination and everything in between.

-From Machu Picchu to North Korea, I already have a reputation for pushing the boundaries of travelling independently with a powerchair.
+From Machu Picchu to the Great Wall of China, I already have a reputation for pushing the boundaries of travelling independently with a powerchair.
 I’ve been around the world to incredible places, and some that probably keep my Mum up at night!

 The Series 5 had its debut in September 2019 which gave me fresh motivation (as if I needed more) to look at a world map and ponder – where next!
 For its maiden long haul voyage, as usual, I had to go as far away as possible, to the literal other side of the world – New Zealand.